Studio Owner, E-RYT 500

 Eternally true to her days as a fitness enthusiast, Julia's teaching style continues to include plenty of athleticism, but has evolved into a unique "special blend" of creative physicality, sweaty sweetness, mindful movement, and keen attention to alignment.
 In each and every moment, Julia strives to share continuously fresh, contemporary, and creative ways to guide students towards manifesting their personal expression of empowered grace.

-Practicing yoga and meditation for ten years, teaching professionally for five years, I aim to bolster the health of my community, offering physical benefits as well as the spiritual and emotional grounding that practices of yoga and meditation can provide.
+Practicing yoga for over a decade, teaching professionally for six years, I aim to bolster the health of my community, offering yoga’s physical benefits as well as the spiritual and emotional grounding that practice of yoga can provide.
 I believe strongly in the powers of physical, emotional and spiritual wellness not only as indicators of social welfare but as the essential building blocks of safe and vibrant communities.
 My teaching is grounded in the belief that healthy, compassionate people are more able to engage in the vital social work that our communities so desperately need.
-In addition to the ‘general public’, I work with diverse populations, including adults healing from traumatic brain injuries (TBI’s), urban youth ages 6-12, individuals recovering from physical injuries and/or with physical limitations, as well as pregnant and postpartum women.
-In addition to teaching yoga, I am a working visual and performance artist and a social activist.
-I am pursuing a degree in Fine Arts and Education at Lesley University.
-I live on a farm north of Boston Massachusetts with my three-legged dog, Bunny.
+In service of this belief, my classes combine meditation, contemplation, intention and community engagement alongside the physical practice.
+My teaching is deeply grounded in the awareness of the Iyengar tradition and strongly influenced by the ‘slow flow’ and functional movement modalities of contemporary American yoga culture.
+My classes are strong, slow, anatomically aware, and aimed at developing functional movement patterns in the body and space in the mind.
+In addition to the ‘general public’, I specialize in prenatal and postpartum yoga and functional movement.
+I am currently working towards my RYT500 alongside training to become a Certified Professional Midwife (CPM).
+When I am not teaching yoga or attending births, I spend my time hiking with my three-legged dog, Bunny.

 After several years in the corporate world, Kelly found she wanted a more active, engaging and peaceful career path, and decided to make her passion for yoga a profession.
 Kelly has completed Ana Forrest’s Foundational Teacher Training, known for addressing today’s stresses and challenges using intense pose sequences, compassionately taught, to develop skills in awakening each of the senses.